The Death of the Draftsman

 term commitments - it can be terrifying. "

 I have to add to Matthews statement that the introduction of the 3D model, as the basis for our design, has changed the process completely.
-Eliminating the drawing or layout in the beginning, and now using 3D CAD has made design a single step with the documentation created at the end instead of at the beginning of the process, being performed by a single designer.
+Eliminating the the manual drawing or layout in the beginning, and now using 3D CAD has made design a single step with the documentation created at the end instead of at the beginning of the process, being performed by a single designer.
 The skills of the designer with the orthographic drawing or layout are not needed and I had to face the cold hard facts:

 The Draftsman is not needed.